Shakermaker001/python-API-challenge/README.md

     - Random city data is stored in this csv file

   Note:
-   - The temperature criteria was wided due to lack of returned data
+   - The temperature criteria was widened due to lack of returned data
    - api.keys.py was accidentally pushed without .gitignore due to spelling error